On the Poisson Follower Model: The Follower Model and its Background

 Consider a counting measure on $\mathbb{R}^2$.
 Take two points $A$ and $B$ in this counting measure.
 If the closest point to $A$ is $B$, we say that $A$ \textit{follows} $B$.
 Other equivalent statements are, "$A$ is a \textit{follower} of $B$", or "$B$ is a \textit{leader} of $A$", and "$B$ is \textit{followed} by $A$", etc. We will also use notation $A \rightarrow B$ to mean that $A$ follows $B$.
 If $B$ follows $C$, and $A$ follows $B$, we call $C$ a \textit{leader of order two} of $A$.
-The leader of $A$ will be denoted by $h(A)=B$.
-The leader of order $k$ of $A$ will be denoted by $h^k(A)$.
-Two agents A and B are part of the same \textit{follower chain} if there is a $k$ such that $h^k(A)=B$, or $l$ such that $h^l(B)=A$.
-Note that this is an equivalence relation.
-We call \textit{ultimate leader pair} agents that follow each other.
+We call \textit{leader pair} a pair of agents that follow each other.
+In a homogeneous Poisson point process, each point A has a.s. a unique leader and there are a.s. no other cycles involved than leader pairs \cite{nearest_neigh}.

-Because of scale invariance of the Poisson point process, we will assume without loss of generality that $\lambda=1$ in subsequent chapters.
+Because of scale invariance of the Poisson point process, we will assume without loss of generality that $\lambda=1$ in subsequent sections.